|

 V. Special cases of finite sums

-Using Eq.(4) and the known expressions for Pp(x) and Qp(x,n) it is now easy to derive a number of notable finite-sum identities.
+Using Eq.(4) and the known expressions for Pp(x) and Qp(x,n) one can now easily derive a number of notable finite-sum identities.
 For completeness sake, we list here also the results for p = 0 as given by Eq.(2).

 .